elifesciences/enhanced-preprints-import/README.md

 # Getting started

 Ensure you have docker and docker-compose (v2 tested).
-Also install [`tctl`](https://github.com/temporalio/tctl) to start and control jobs
+Also install [`temporal`](https://github.com/temporalio/cli) to start and control jobs

 - clone the repo
 - run `yarn`
 - run `docker compose up` to start temporalite and the worker in "watch" mode
-- run `tctl n desc` to list namespaces, you should see default namespace listed, and not any other error.
+- run `temporal operator namespace list` to list namespaces, you should see default namespace listed, and not any other error.

 The `docker compose` workflow above will restart the worker when your mounted filesystem changes.